iai-group/ir-course-2022/projects/README.md

 # Group project

-## Objectives

-The objective of project work is to apply the knowledge gained in the course, in a group setting, to a selected (open) information retrieval problem.
+The objective of project work was to apply the knowledge gained in the course, in a group setting, to a selected (open) information retrieval problem.
 Specifically, groups first needed to establish a reasonable baseline, then develop one or multiple advanced methods aiming to improve over the baseline.
 Using a standard test collection, they had to experimentally compare the baseline and advanced solutions.

 ## Projects